-Dean: Robert Orr
+Dean: Robert Orr, Ph.D.

-Current University of Maryland Students who wish to add the Public Policy major should contact our advisor at email@example.com for more information.
+Current University of Maryland students who wish to add the Public Policy major should contact our advisor at email@example.com for more information.
 Our major is not limited enrollment so all students are welcome assuming you have time to complete all the major requirements.

-Professors: K. Apfel (Prof Of Practice), D. Besharov (Prof), A. Bhargava (Prof, Affiliate Prof), I. Destler (Prof), S. Fetter (Prof), C. Foreman (Prof), R. Grimm (Prof Of Practice, Dir), P. Joyce (Prof & Assoc Dean), B. Mussington (Prof Of Practice), R. Orr (Prof & Dean), S. Parker (Prof), A. Patwardhan (Prof), P. Reuter (Prof), A. Schick (Dist Univ Prof), S. Schwab (Prof), P. Swagel (Prof)
+Professors: K. Apfel (Prof Of Practice), D. Besharov (Prof), A. Bhargava (Prof, Affiliate Prof), S. Fetter (Prof), R. Grimm (Prof Of Practice, Dir), N. Hultman (Prof), P. Joyce (Prof & Assoc Dean), B. Mussington (Prof Of Practice), R. Orr (Prof & Dean), S. Parker (Prof), A. Patwardhan (Prof), S. Pearson-Merkowitz (Prof), P. Reuter (Dist Univ Prof), P. Swagel (Prof)

-Assistant Professor: A. Calderon (Asst Prof), C. Dunning (Asst Prof), L. Qiu (Asst Prof), L. Spreen (Asst Prof), J. Tremblay-Boire (Asst Prof), A. Worsnop (Asst Prof), C. Worsnop (Asst Prof)
+Assistant Professors: A. Calderon (Asst Prof), C. Dunning (Asst Prof), L. Spreen (Asst Prof), J. Tremblay-Boire (Asst Prof), A. Worsnop (Asst Prof), C. Worsnop (Asst Prof)

 Public Leadership Program in College Park Scholars

-A living-learning program of the University's College Park Scholars, Public Leadership explores the theory and practice of leadership, empowering students to become social change agents through hands-on public service projects and examination of pressing social, political, and economic issues.
-Public Leadership is defined as “the inspiration and mobilization of others to undertake collective action in pursuit of the common good.”
+A living-learning program of the University's College Park Scholars, Public Leadership explores the theory and practice of leadership, empowering students to become social change agents through hands-on public service projects and examination of pressing social, political and economic issues.
+Join a community of students from across the University who are committed to developing their leadership skills for the common good.

 iGive: Carillon Community